lacdis/instakilo/README.md

 ![instakilo_ss_96](https://github.com/An0r3w/instakilo/assets/168315022/63b3884f-a455-4261-b1c8-3a9d46d818e2)

 # Issues
-- if the tool is getting slower, that is probably because of your dns resolver that's exposing your IP, try using a tool like [**`proxychains`**](https://github.com/haad/proxychains) to forward all dns requests over a proxy.
+- if the tool is getting slower, that is probably because of your dns resolver that's exposing your IP, try using a tool like [**`proxychains`**](https://github.com/haad/proxychains) which allows you to forward all dns requests over a proxy.